shift-up/Web-Dev-Fundamentals/Unit4/Unit4-Project/README.md

 { "item": [] }
 ```

-1. First lets create a structure for the data:
+1. First lets design the data structure for our ToDo items.
+This will be an object that will hold properties to describe each item.
+    1. When we are ready to create these items, they will populate the array property `item` as described above.
     ```json
     {
       "id": 1,